LMDuarte/DV/index.md

-## Welcome to Data Visualization page
+# Welcome to Data Visualization page

+###Journalism in the age of Data

 You can use the [editor on GitHub](https://github.com/LMDuarte/DV/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.